Skip to content

 Gold: Fairmined, Fairtrade, and Recycled

-Responsible gold comes in three main forms: Fairmined (artisanal mining with social premiums), Fairtrade Gold (certified supply chains), and recycled gold (from post-consumer scrap).
+Responsible gold comes in three forms: Fairmined (artisanal mining with social premiums), Fairtrade Gold (certified supply chains), and recycled gold (from post-consumer scrap).
 Each has different costs, availability, and marketing value.
-We compare the options and explain the real-world sourcing process for each.
+The real-world sourcing process for each is covered here.

 03